Salad109/url-shortener/README.md

 much more efficient than JSON.
 Keeping track of all KV pairs and their TTLs manually was becoming too complicated, so I decided not to use them even though the performance would benefit.
 I tried using hashes, but they turned out to be the slowest in testing.

+### Was it worth it

+I'm well aware that this project is over-engineered for a URL shortener.
+The goal was a performance optimization deep-dive on a simple domain.
+If it were a production system, I would stick with just the bigger wins like Redis and async stat updates, and keep JSON for simplicity.

 ![Dashboard screenshot](grafana/dashboard.webp)
 Screenshot of the Grafana dashboard during load testing